Aaron-G-Sanchez/DART/codewars/README.md

 ## [Even or Odd - 8Kyu](https://www.codewars.com/kata/53da3dbb4a5168369a0000fe)

 - A function to return based on whether a given number is `Odd` or `Even`.

+# Structy course conversion

+## isPrime

+- A function that returns `true` or `false` depending on if a given number is prime.